SaraMolas/neuralAnalysis_mat/README.md

 # neuralAnalysis_mat

-Repository to investigate activity pattenrs of electrophysiological neural data recorded by invasive brain implants in mice using Matlab.
+Repository to investigate activity patterns of electrophysiological neural data recorded by invasive brain implants in mice using Matlab.

 ## Analytical methods used: